 The least commonly used method to record a right of way on the Definitive Map is for the landowner to expressly dedicate the right of way at common law.
-This can be done for completely new rights as well as an affirmation of unrecorded rights which evidence suggests already exist, and to upgrade an existing right of way.
+This can be done for completely new rights as well as an affirmation of unrecorded rights which evidence suggests already exist.

-If there is evidence of an unrecorded right, it is worth asking landowners if they would be willing to dedicate a right of way because this may take less time and effort than making a DMMO Application (below).
+If there is evidence of an unrecorded right, it is worth asking landowners if they would be willing to dedicate a right of way because this may take less time and effort than Making a DMMO Application (below).
 It also saves the local authority time as it will not have to investigate that application for a DMMO.
-Detailed information on express dedication is available through The Trails Trust, which has published 'Creating Multi-user Public Rights of Way - A Guide for Local Groups'.
+Detailed information on express dedication is available through The Trails Trust,2 which has published 'Creating Multi-user Public Rights of Way - A Guide for Local Groups'.

-A landowner may dedicate a route by deed or proclamation and if the public then uses the route sufficiently to demonstrate acceptance of the dedicated right, a 'legal event'
+A landowner may dedicate a route by deed or proclamation and if the public then uses the route sufficiently to demonstrate acceptance of the dedicated right, a 'legal event' creating the new right may be deemed to have occurred.